London Town (Wings album): Background

 In 1993, London Town was remastered and reissued on CD as part of the Paul McCartney Collection series.
-"Mull of Kintyre" and "Girls School" were added as bonus tracks.
-Laine included versions of "Children Children" and "Deliver Your Children" on his 1996 album Wings at the Sound of Denny Laine.
+"Mull of Kintyre" and "Girls' School" were added as bonus tracks.

+Denny Laine included versions of "Children Children" and "Deliver Your Children" on his 1996 album Wings at the Sound of Denny Laine.

 Reception

 London Town received generally unfavourable reviews from music critics.
+The Globe and Mail noted that "Wings remains one of the most consistently ineffective rock bands around...
+The records are nice when McCartney strums his guitar and sings songs to his kids but when Wings takes on heavy sounds it just doesn't work".
+The New York Times wrote that "the music is prime McCartney ... his ear for tunes and for classically simple yet clever arrangements remains acute, and the result here is often delightful".

 In the charts, it peaked at number 4 in the UK and number 2 in the US, where it sold over one million copies and went platinum.
+The album was certified platinum in Australia on the day of its release.

-After a strong start initially, however, it lacked the staying power of Wings' previous releases.
+After a strong start initially, however, London Town lacked the staying power of Wings' previous releases.
 The album's follow-up singles, "I've Had Enough" and the title track, became relatively minor hits.
 The album marked the end of Wings' commercial peak and the beginning of a minor commercial slump for McCartney.

+Aftermath

 Paul McCartney was reportedly displeased with Capitol Records in the US, where "Mull of Kintyre" was ignored by radio programmers; its B-side, "Girls School", reached only number 33 on the US charts.
 He was further dismayed at what he viewed as Capitol's lacklustre promotion for London Town.
 With his contract at an end, he signed up with Columbia Records for North America (remaining with EMI elsewhere in the world) and would stay there until 1984, before returning to Capitol in the US.

-The album was certified platinum in Australia on the day of its release.